cosmos/ibc-go/docs/tutorials/01-fee/04-wire-feeibc-mod.md

 	)
 ```

+Note that we have added `ibcfee.NewAppModule(app.IBCFeeKeeper)` to the module manager but we have not yet created nor initialized the `app.IBCFeeKeeper`.
+We will do that next.

 ### 1.2.
 Initialize the Fee Middleware Keeper

 Next, we need to add the fee middleware keeper to the Cosmos App, register its store key, and initialize it.